 These exotic viruses that threaten us

-One of the long-term consequences of climate change is the risk of new diseases emerging that are considered "exotic" because they have been very distant from our territories until now.
+One of the long-term consequences of climate change is the risk of new diseases emerging that are considered “exotic” because they have, until now, been far removed from our regions.

 Yannick Simonin, University of Montpellier

-In recent years, several "indigenous" cases of this type of exotic disease have been detected in our country.
-This term means that the disease was contracted in the territory where it broke out, unlike "imported" cases, where the disease was brought back from travel.
-The distinction is important because an indigenous infection means that the virus is circulating in the territory.
-However, imported cases are not without risk, as an infected person can, if the vector is present, transmit the disease to others.
-Hundreds of imported cases of arbovirus diseases are reported in France every year.
+In recent years, several “autochthonous” cases of this type of exotic disease have been detected in our country.
+This term means that the disease was contracted within the territory where it occurred, as opposed to “imported” cases, where the disease was brought back from travel.
+The distinction is important because an autochthonous infection means that the virus is circulating within the territory.
+Imported cases are not without risk, however, because an infected person can, if the vector is present, in turn transmit the disease to others.
+In fact, hundreds of imported cases of arboviral diseases are reported in France every year.

-Dengue fever, West Nile virus, tick-borne encephalitis...
-What are the most closely monitored emerging diseases in our country, and how are they transmitted?
+Dengue, West Nile virus, tick-borne encephalitis… What are the emerging diseases most closely monitored in our country, and how are they transmitted?

 Diseases that often go unnoticed

-Most of these emerging diseases are caused by viruses, specifically arboviruses, which are viruses transmitted by arthropods ( arthropod-borne viruses).
-Whether they are insects (such as mosquitoes or sand flies, which resemble them) or mites (such as ticks), these "vectors" generally feed on blood and infect their prey during their meals.
+Most of these emerging diseases are caused by viruses, specifically arboviruses—that is, viruses transmitted by arthropods.
+Whether they are insects (such as mosquitoes or sandflies, which resemble them) or mites (such as ticks), these “vectors” generally feed on blood and infect their hosts during their meals.

-Another distinctive feature is that these animals are initially infected by viruses.
-Humans become infected when an arthropod that has become contaminated by feeding on a domestic or wild animal then attacks them.
+Another distinctive feature is that these animals are the initial hosts of the viruses.
+Humans become infected when an arthropod—which has become infected by feeding on a domestic or wild animal—then bites them.

-These viral diseases do not systematically cause illness.
-Thus, although the tiger mosquito (Aedes albopictus) transmits many human viral diseases, in most cases they are asymptomatic and go unnoticed.
-However, a significant proportion of people (between 20 and 30%) develop symptoms that can resemble the flu (fever, headache, joint and muscle pain) with, in some cases, an associated rash.
-Although most often benign, in a small proportion of cases they can lead to complications that are sometimes severe.
+These viral diseases do not always cause illness.
+For example, while the Asian tiger mosquito (Aedes albopictus) transmits many human viral diseases, in most cases these infections are asymptomatic and go unnoticed.
+However, a significant proportion of people (between 20 and 30%) develop symptoms that may resemble the flu (fever of varying severity, headaches, joint and muscle pain), sometimes accompanied by a rash.
+While these symptoms are usually mild, in a small number of cases they can lead to complications that are sometimes severe.

 The main threat: the tiger mosquito